play-lang/play/docs/design.md

 ## Linker

-The linker is responsible for taking the compiled bytecode contexts from the compiler and chaining them together to create one long single sequence of bytecode that represents the user program.
+The linker is responsible for taking the compiled bytecode objects from the compiler and chaining them together to create a single sequence of bytecode that represents the user's program.

 To properly sequence the code together, the linker must resolve bytecode addresses in the contexts that refer to bytecode later in its own context or in other contexts.
 The linker is provided this information by the output of the compiler which includes the address resolver containing the table of addresses referred to by the bytecode in the contexts.